wp-plugins/amazon-link/readme.txt

 *   amazon_price          - Spans the item's formatted price.

-= Are the links localised to match my visitor's country of origin? =
+**Are the links localised to match my visitor's country of origin?**

 The links that are generated can optionally be localised to the Amazon store most likely to be used by the visitor to your site, this is achieved by installing the [ip2nation](http://www.ip2nation.com/) database and enabling 'localise links' option in the plugin settings.